Selvam-T/POS/Project/Documentation/vegetable_menu.md

 ### Validation Rules
 1. Vegetable must be selected (not "Select vegetable to update")
 2. Product Name must not be empty
-3. Unit must be selected (Kg or Pcs, not "Select Unit")
+3. Unit must be selected (KG or EACH, not "Select Unit")
 4. Selling Price must be a valid number
 5. Cost Price (if provided) must be a valid number
 6. Supplier is optional